desiotrh/kingdom-collective-website/kingdom-studios/EMAIL_SETUP_GUIDE.md

 - Email configuration updated throughout the app codebase
 - Legal pages are now implemented in the app
 - URLs are configured for web deployment
-- All email references now point to support@kingdomstudiosapp.com
+- All email references now point to support@kingdomcollective.pro